 Save snapshots of your file versions automatically to revert to old files when needed.
 Access and restore up to 30 previous file versions, ensuring you always have the one you need.

-If you do decide to upgrade iDrive, paid plans start at $79.50/year for a whopping 5 TB.
+If you do decide to upgrade iDrive, paid plans start at $2.95 for the first year for a whopping 100 GB.
 Each plan includes at least one yearly iDrive Express backup, which lets you backup and retrieve data in bulk in less than one week.

 iDrive’s free plan offers its basic features, like file version restoration and mobile syncing.
 Or, choose a paid account and save up to 50% on your first year or two of service.